ardagnir/athame/README.md

     ./zsh_athame_setup.sh

 **Additional Notes**
-- You can add the --nobuild flag to the setup script if you want to configure/build/install yourself
+- You can add the --nobuild flag to the setup script if you want to configure/build/install yourself.
-- You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script
+- You can change what Vim binary is used by passing --vimbin=/path/to/vim to the setup script.
+- You can install Athame locally by passing --nosudo --prefix=$HOME/local/ to the setup script.

 ##FAQ
 ####How do I use this?
 It's just like Vim.
 Imagine your history is stored inside a Vim buffer (because it is!) with a blank line at the bottom.
 Your cursor starts on that blank line each time readline is called.
-Unless you're in command mode, tabs and carriage returns are handled by readline/zsh.
+Unless you're in command mode, some special chars (such as carriage return) are handled by readline/zsh.

 Some commands (there's no specific code for these, it's just Vim):